 This is a commandline tool without a grafical user interface, it can be used in scripts

-or bat-files to convert multiple files at a time or in an automated environment.
+to convert multiple files at a time or in an automated environment.

 If you want to convert a single file and you prefer an easy to use grafical interface,